 Evil in disguise.

-- 900 gr (2 lb) veal loin trimmed and tied in a cylindrical shape with kitchen string
+- 900 gr (2 lb) beef loin trimmed and tied in a cylindrical shape with kitchen string

 - 1 onion, quartered